actionml/docs.actionml.com/pio_cli_cheatsheet.md

 # General Commands
 At any point you can run `pio help some-command` to get a help screen printed with all supported options for a command.

-## Start/stop
+## Start/stop Services

 PredictionIO assumes that HDFS and Spark are running.
-From a clean start launch them first.
+From a clean start launch them first. **Warning**: do not start services on the AWS AMI, they are alrready started at boot.

- - `/path/to/hadoop/sbin/start-dfs.sh` this assumes you have formatted the namenode&mdash;see hadoop docs if this sounds unfamiliar to you.
+ - `/path/to/hadoop/sbin/start-dfs.sh` this assumes you have formatted the namenode&mdash;see hadoop docs if this sounds unfamiliar to you. **Warning**: do not use this on the AWS AMI!
- - `/path/to/spark/sbin/start-all.sh`
+ - `/path/to/spark/sbin/start-all.sh` **Warning**: do not use this on the AWS AMI!

-HDFS and Spark may be left running since nothing in this cheatsheet will stop them.
+HDFS and Spark may be left running since nothing in this cheatsheet will stop them and they are started at boot on the AWS AMI.

- - `pio-start-all` this can only be used reliably on a single server setup with all services on a single machine.
+ - `pio-start-all` this can only be used reliably on a single server setup with all services on a single machine. **Warning**: do not use this on the AWS AMI!
- - `pio-stop-all` likewise this is only for a single machine setup.
+ - `pio-stop-all` likewise this is only for a single machine setup. **Warning**: do not use this on the AWS AMI!
  - `pio eventserver` this starts an EventServer on port 7070 of localhost
  - `nohup pio eventserver &` this creates an EventServer as a daemon, other daemon creation commands work too, like `screen`.